KevBarre/ShinyChiro/README.md

 # ShinyChiro
-A Shiny App for Vigie-Chiro
+A Shiny App to compute land-use proportion